rocky-linux/documentation/docs/books/nvchad/plugins/md_preview.md

 ### Markdown-preview.nvim

-[Markdown-preview.nvim](https://github.com/iamcco/markdown-preview.nvim) is a plugin written in `node.js` (JavaScript), its installation on NvChad does not require any dependencies as the developers provide a precompiled version that works perfectly in the editor.
+[Markdown-preview.nvim](https://github.com/iamcco/markdown-preview.nvim) is a plugin written in `node.js` (JavaScript).
+Its installation on NvChad does not require any dependencies as the developers provide a precompiled version that works perfectly in the editor.

 To install this version you will need to add this code block to your **/custom/plugins.lua**: